visidata/visidata.org/site/blog/2024/introducing-guides.md

 ## When will more guides be published?

 This is where you can come in!
-For v3.1, we are planning to host a documentation drive, encouraging contributions from the community.
+For v3.1, we are [hosting a documentation drive](/blog/2024/help-with-docs), encouraging contributions from the community.
 If you are interested in helping out, check out the **Guide Index** and consider which topics you would like to write guides for.
-We have a [tutorial up on adding a guide](https://www.visidata.org/docs/api/guides) and are welcoming PRs.
-Another blogpost will be out soon with more info.
+We have a [tutorial up on adding a guide](https://www.visidata.org/docs/api/guides) and are [welcoming PRs](/blog/2024/help-with-docs).

 [^1]: There are also several 'nonsources', including the GitHub wiki, Twitter @VisiData, r/visidata subreddit, StackOverflow, and an ancient fork on readthedocs.
     These are deprecated, neither maintained nor monitored, and will be removed if possible once any content has been preserved in a more active documentation form.